Andrew L. Urban

 In the case of the late Frank Valentine, the appeals court seems to have made a virtue of the errors at trial when it took the view that “in assessing the reasonableness of verdicts, the Court is entitled to consider the cumulative effect of all the evidence, including tendency evidence, to support a conclusion beyond reasonable doubt.
 The Court must be entitled to give as much weight to the admitted evidence as it considers appropriate, and it is open to the Court to accept tendency evidence on the basis that it rebuts the natural propensity to dismiss complaints as inherently implausible.”

 Well, no. In this case, one inherently implausible and uncorroborated claim cannot be relied upon as tendency evidence to support another inherently implausible and uncorroborated claim.
-(In one egregious example of the use of tendency evidence, the complainant’s evidence was supported by a friend.
+(In one egregious example of the use of tendency evidence, not in this case, the complainant’s evidence was supported by a friend.
 But the friend’s evidence was untrue.)

 Valentine was 78 when he was tried in 2019 for a number of sexual assault charges from his 30s, brought by six claimants who were, some five decades earlier, juvenile delinquents held in child welfare institutions.
 (The Parramatta Training School for Girls.)